Group-5-Spring-CEN3032/Software-Engineering-Group-5/README.md

 # Software Engineering Group 5: First-Person RPG Framework
+- Nicholas Eriser, Mathew Kucinski, Michael Marlowe, Evan Overly

+For Software Engineering II - CEN3032 202401

+Our First Person RolePlaying Game Framework is a set of ready-to-use scripts and gameobjects to streamline independent roleplaying game development in Unity3D.

+## Documentation
+All API documentation has been made using in-code documentation comments.
+Using Visual Studio, API documentation will be automatically generated and provided when accessing the API in code.

+Our user manual is available at [group-5-spring-cen3032.github.io/Project-Documentation/](https://group-5-spring-cen3032.github.io/Project-Documentation/)

 ## Project Setup Instructions
 To ensure you can run and work on the project you'll need to install the correct version of Unity.
 Download and Install [Unity Hub](https://unity.com/unity-hub), it will handle installation for you.
 (You will need a free Unity account in order to use Unity Hub.)